starvingcats/GoDotFizzle/Design.md

 Machines placed in the level for the player to craft items on.
 A CraftingSpot is linked to one RecipeItem to be crafted on it.

+When a CraftingSpot is used incorrectly it may break - blocking any crafting for a certain time, e.g. 5 seconds.

 ### ItemDispenser

 Players can order raw items here by interacting with them.
 The number of items dispensed can be randomized, items can even be thrown out.

 ### PowerUp places

-Players can get into a powerup state by interacting with them.
+Players can get into a powerup state by interacting with them, e.g. the coffee automat.

+### Special Levels

+#### The "Break room" levels

+Player figures enjoying their work break, giving chance to earn buffs / boni for next level.
+Random events included, e.g. boss telling there is no coffee left ( 50% movement speed loss in next round ).
+No tools are allowed in the break room, player have to clear their toolbelt before entering.

+#### Idea: Arcade levels?

+Switch from factory to super-simple Acrade-Look, building very crazy levels with crazy goals.

 ## GoDotFizzle Game progression